Rodeo cowboys are widely considered to be among the most talented and versatile athletes in professional sports.

 Rendering bareback riding even more frustrating is the rules which state if the cowboy touches himself, his equipment or the animal with his free hand, or if he is bucked off before the eight seconds, he has no pay day.

-In a day of guaranteed salaries and injured reserve clauses, not many professional athletes, other than cowboys, would compete knowing if he lost or were injured, he wouldn't get paid.
+In a day of guaranteed salaries and injured reserve clauses, not many professional athletes, other than cowboys, would compete knowing if they lost or were injured, they wouldn't get paid.

-At most every rodeo, saddle bronc riders -- who climb aboard some of the rankest of unbroken horses --rove they have the determination and skill required of all topnotch athletes.
+At almost every rodeo, saddle bronc riders -- who climb aboard some of the rankest of unbroken horses --rove they have the determination and skill required of all topnotch athletes.

 The synchronized spurring action they perform atop the bucking horse requires some of the same skills a basketball player must have.